logo

 Patience for better interest rates?

-If you’re keeping an eye on mortgage rates and they’ve been volatile, exercising patience could be a strategic move.
-Mortgage rates can significantly impact the overall cost of homeownership, and waiting for a favorable rate might save you money in the long run.
+If you’re watching mortgage rates, holding off could be a smart strategy.
+Rates play a big role in the overall cost of owning a home, so waiting for a better rate might save you money in the long term.

 The elephant in the room, declining inflation.